 Helping children gain confidence matters, to deal with their skin condition in a positive way.
 The approach of a good children’s dermatologist encourages this, alongside their choices on diagnosis and treatment.

 Our London dermatologists focus on non invasive investigation and on understanding how children feel about the care they are receiving.
 Part of promoting confidence and belief, an ethos supported by state of the art equipment.

-They may use a digital, confocal, microscope, in preference to a small biopsy, or finely targeted laser treatment instead of a scalpel.
+They may use a digital, confocal, microscope, in preference to a biopsy, or finely targeted laser treatment instead of a scalpel.
 Dermatologists should appreciate that what seems minor inconvenience to an adult is not to a child.

 Children’s Dermatological Conditions